SeanKilleen/seankilleen.github.io/_posts/2020-05-20-considerations-around-web-scraping.md

   - opinions
 date: 2020-05-20 18:25 -0400
 ---
-Someone approached me with a question about considerations for a team who was considering scraping a commercial web site for data that was behind a paywall.
+Someone approached me with a question about considerations for a team who was thinking about scraping a commercial web site for data that was behind a paywall.
 The development team was thinking in terms of something being technically feasible, but not necessarily about the broader implications.

 TODO: Image -- "can" vs "should"